How does it work?

 The Team Captain has "administrative" abilities on the website - they can add and delete team members, change passwords, email the entire team, and more.
 The Team Captain may also take on some social responsibilities at the workplace, organizing bike commuters' events or benefits with their company.
 And if these two jobs are best done by separate people, we can easily add a Co-Captain to any workplace team.

-At companies with an official transportation coordinator, it may make sense for that person to be the Captain or a Co-Captain for the BCC.
+At companies with an official transportation coordinator, it may make sense for that person to be the Captain or a Co-Captain for the Bike Commute Challenge.

 How we do the math